Hugh Johns: Football commentator

-He was the regular commentator on ATV's Star Soccer, taking over from Peter Lorenzo shortly after the programme's launch in the London area in October 1965.
+Johns was the regular commentator on ATV's Star Soccer, taking over from Peter Lorenzo shortly after the programme's launch in the London area in October 1965.
 From August 1968 the programme was broadcast only in the Midlands after the re-allocation of ITV franchises that summer.
 During this period Johns saw Derby County (twice), Nottingham Forest and Aston Villa land the League Championship.
 He continued working for ATV, and subsequently Central Television until the summer of 1982, when he was replaced by BBC radio 2 football commentator Peter Brackley.
 His last major ITV duties came at the World Cup that year in Spain, where he covered the matches in group 2, featuring West Germany, Austria, Algeria, and Chile.
 Johns registered his disgust several times, during his commentary on the match between West Germany and Austria, where the teams contrived their passage through to the next phase, at the expense of Algeria.

 Until 1996 Johns continued to commentate for HTV Wales, making occasional network appearances on the odd international or Cup tie.
-He also produced a documentary on Ian Rush - simply called Ian.
-In an interview with ITV on his retirement he revealed that he helped to lubricate his vocal cords with a couple of pints of Brains Bitter every day and was a regular smoker.
+He also produced a documentary on Ian Rush – simply called Ian.
+In an interview with ITV on his retirement he revealed that he helped to lubricate his vocal cords with a couple of pints of Brains Dark every day and was a regular smoker.

 Johns was known as the "voice of Midlands football".
 In 2002, he was presented with a "Golden Microphone" by Brian Clough, for services to football in the Midlands.
 He also commentated on snooker, boxing, crown Green bowls and darts.
-Hugh also narrated several documentaries, including Basildon our town in 1974, and Focus on Soccer for ITV in 1978.
+He also narrated several documentaries, including Basildon our town in 1974, and Focus on Soccer for ITV in 1978.

 Personal life

-Johns retired to his house in Radyr near Cardiff where he was an active Freemason.
-His wife Joan died in November 2003 - they had been married for 53 years.
-He died at home in June 2007, aged 84.
+In the early 60s, Johns moved to his house in Radyr near Cardiff where he was an active Freemason.
+His wife Joan died in November 2003 – they had been married for 53 years.
+They had one son, Mark.
+Hugh died in June 2007, aged 84.